-hello fellow human, I am patyt, a mechatronics engineer and philosopher of technology.
+hello fellow human, I am patyt, a mechatronics engineer and

 During the summer of 1991, at the center of a booming industrial city in Mexico, “I was born with blood on my hands and had all the signs of a bleeding heart”. ¹ That’s just a poetic way of saying I was a privileged middle class child who soon started carrying the weight of ecocide and global inequality on her shoulders :):(

 28 years of life eventually taught me to take in our troubling times with a BIG heart, carry on a relentless and unapologetic fight for social justice, and make my ride on planet Earth as exciting and joyful as humanly possible.